 If you have downloaded your airline’s app and have your flight information linked to your account, you may not need to deal with an actual human in the event of a flight delay or cancellation.
 As soon as your airline knows your flight will be delayed or canceled, they will send you an update within their dedicated app.
 Whether it’s delayed or canceled, they should give you the option to rebook on a different flight directly within the app (if they haven’t automatically placed you on a different flight).
 In this case, it pays to act quickly—after all, you have a whole plane full of travelers in the same situation.

 If your flight is simply delayed and you’re not at risk of missing a connection, you might opt to stick with your current itinerary.
 In this scenario, you don’t have to do anything but it’s helpful to know if your flight is at risk of further delays.
-To do this, look up where your plane is coming from and then use an app like FlightAware (which is linked directly with some airline apps, such as United) to check if it’s en route or not.
-Your new departure time is much more likely to get pushed back again if your plane isn’t on its way to your departure airport yet.
+To do this, look up where your plane is coming from and then use a flight tracking app app like FlightAware to check if it’s en route or not.
+Your new departure time is much more likely to get pushed back again if your plane hasn’t even let the airport it’s flying from yet.

-If that didn’t work, talk to a gate agent or—better yet—call customer service
+If that didn’t work, talk to a gate agent or call customer service

-If you aren’t able to rebook via the app on a flight that meets your needs, then it’s time for plan B: getting in touch with a gate agent or customer service.
+If you aren’t able to rebook via the app on a flight that meets your needs, then it’s time for plan B: getting in touch with a gate agent or customer service representative.
 Often, calling a customer service agent can be quicker than speaking to someone in real life.
+(You also can and should multitask and try calling while waiting in line.)

 Try to remain calm and friendly